Legal

 • Account data: Retained for the duration of the active account.
 Deleted within 30 days of account termination unless required by law.

 • Site photography: Retained for the duration of the client contract and a 30-day archival period thereafter, unless the client requests earlier deletion.
+Where an organization has elected the 'permanent privacy mask' option (see Section 3.12), the photographs retained for this period are the blurred copies; the unblurred originals are deleted at the moment of conversion and are not recoverable thereafter.

 • Security & server logs: Retained for a maximum of 90 days.